williamxyshi/TeaBuddy/README.md

 ### Features

   - Pulls tea and user data from Google Cloud Firestore
   - Stores local data to Realm, allowing users to favorite teas for easy access
   - Supports SignIn/SignUp through Google, Facebook and Email/Password - allowing user data to be transferred between devices through the cloud
   - Allows users (signed in) to post daily brews, view community posts and interact with other users
-  - Displays URI images with Glide and provides a brief history of each tea from our database
+  - Displays URL images with Glide and provides a description of each tea from Wikipedia's API
   - Brew amount, temperature and time given to help achieve a perfect brew!
   - Timer feature allows users to set a custom time, or use a preset one